icey-zhang/GHOST/README.md

 # Guided Hybrid Quantization for Object Detection in Multimodal Remote Sensing Imagery via One-to-one Self-teaching
-⭐ The code matches our paper [article](https://arxiv.org/abs/2301.00131)! ! !⭐
+⭐ The code matches our paper [article](https://arxiv.org/abs/2301.00131)!!!⭐

  If our code is helpful to you, please cite:
 ```
 @article{zhang2022GHOST,
   title={Guided Hybrid Quantization for Object Detection in Multimodal Remote Sensing Imagery via One-to-one Self-teaching},
-  author={Jiaqing, Zhang and Jie, Lei and Weiying, Xie and Yunsong, Li and  and Xiuping, Jia},
+  author={Jiaqing, Zhang and Jie, Lei and Weiying, Xie and Yunsong, Li and Xiuping, Jia},
   journal={arXiv preprint arXiv:2301.00131},
   year={2022}
+}

+@article{zhang2023guided,
+  title={Guided Hybrid Quantization for Object Detection in Remote Sensing Imagery via One-to-one Self-teaching},
+  author={Zhang, Jiaqing and Lei, Jie and Xie, Weiying and Li, Yunsong and Yang, Geng and Jia, Xiuping},
+  journal={IEEE Transactions on Geoscience and Remote Sensing},
+  year={2023},
+  publisher={IEEE}
 }
 ```